Self

 If we want our habits to stick, we need to start small.
 It is hard for anyone to make big changes all at once.
 Creating a new habit or routine can take tremendous energy and focus, and we have only so much self-control in a given day to work with.
 It's much better to succeed at just one small thing at a time than it is to fail at bigger things or many things at once.
 Almost everyone can pull off a brilliant couple of days or weeks, but life is a marathon.

-An anchor or a prompt for change can be a time of day, a different habitual behavior that comes right before your habit (those make good triggers), or even an emotion.
+An anchor or a prompt for change can be a time of day, a different habitual behavior that comes right before your habit (such as a routine that precedes it), or even an emotion.
 For example, you may habitually pick at your nails when you feel anxious.
 Or, if you feel happy, you may habitually reach for your phone to take a picture.
 Emotions or thoughts often trigger behaviors.

-If you have a habit that you youdon'tt want to eliminate, choose a trigger that occurs only when you want to do the habit.
+If you have a habit that you want to eliminate, choose a trigger that occurs only when you want to do the habit.
 For example, a thirty-minute yoga video twice weekly isn't a habit.
-It's a to-do item for your task list because there's a clear trigger and no clear automaticity.
-But if you work only three days a week, you can use work as your trigger:” a thirty-minute yoga video every weekday as soon as you walk in the door from dropping the kids off at school”"
+It's a to-do item for your task list because there's no clear trigger.
+But if you work only three days a week, you can use work as your trigger:” a thirty-minute yoga video every weekday as soon as you walk in the door from dropping the kids off at school.”

 Relish the positive emotions that your new habit elicits.
 Be intentional about them, or “take in the good”, as Rick Hanson would say.
 For example, I tend to feel happiest on my walks when I consciously look up at the trees (rather than down at the trail, as I am inclined).
 When I look up at the trees, I tend to feel a warm, relaxing sense of awe spread over me.